Numan-Chattha/Assignment2-xmlParser-/ReadMe.txt

-Static Methode ExtractTextFromXmlToFile(string xmlFilePath, string longNameToSearch,string outputFilePath)  of class XmlParser is performs the actual task. this method recieves 3 parameters.
+Methode ExtractTextFromFile(string filePath, string longNameToSearchFor, string outputFilePath)  of class TextExtractor is performs the actual task. this method recieves 3 parameters.
-*xmlFilePath:-Path to the source XML File *longNameToSearch:- Long name that we are supposed to search in file *outputFilePath:- Path to the Destination text File
+ /// <param name="filePath">Path to the source File.</param>
+ /// <param name="longNameToSearchFor"> Long-name that we are supposed to search in file.</param>
+ /// <param name="outputFilePath">Path to the Destination text File.</param>